Help & advice

 Choosing the right TV/screen size for a home cinema

-When setting up a home cinema, selecting the appropriate screen size for your room is essential for a truly immersive experience.
-The ideal TV or projector screen size is primarily determined by the distance between your seating area and the screen.
+How to set up a home cinema with the right screen size?
+Getting this right is essential for a truly immersive cinema like experience.
+Before you start shopping for a projector or new TV, work out what is right for your space first!
+The ideal TV or projector screen size is based on the distance between your seating to the screen.
+Get out that measuring tape!

 Screen size and viewing distance

-A common guideline is to base the screen size on your seating distance.
-A simple formula is to divide your viewing distance by 1.5 to 2.5, giving you a recommended range for screen sizes.
-For example:
+A good rule of thumb is to base the screen size on your seating distance.
+A simple formula is to divide your viewing distance by between 1.5 to 2.5.
+As we're talking about home cinemas here, you're going to want to go bigger, so divide your distance by 1.5 as a starting point.

-For a true cinematic experience, projectors with a 254 cm (100-inch) screen or larger are ideal, but ensure your room has enough wall space and suitable lighting control.
+For a true cinematic experience, projectors with a 254 cm (100-inch) screen or larger might seem ideal, but ensure your room has enough wall space, that you can sit far enough back to avoid a sore neck and have suitable lighting control to immerse yourself.

 Resolution and picture quality